asterics/FLipMouse/Documentation/Fabrication/rp2040_preparation/README.md

   __Note__ that no serial COM Port name needs to be specified, the COM port is determined during the process.

 3. Attach the Arduino Nano RP2040 Connect to the computer.
 The process should start and finish automatically after 7 steps.
-If the scrpit fails or hangs, Press Ctrl+C, unplug the Arduino and restart the script.
+4. If the script fails or hangs (can not open a COM port etc.), press Ctrl+C, unplug the Arduino and repeat from 2)

 # Did it work?